New College, Edinburgh: General Assembly Hall

-As well as the teaching facilities and the library, the New College complex also includes the General Assembly Hall of the Church of Scotland, which, however, remains the property of the Church, and is where annual meetings of the General Assembly of the Church of Scotland are held.
-This hall was used during the famous Edinburgh 1910 World Missionary Conference and was the temporary home for the debating chamber of the Scottish Parliament from its establishment in 1999 until the completion of the new Scottish Parliament Building at Holyrood in 2004.
+As well as the teaching facilities and the library, the New College complex includes the General Assembly Hall of the Church of Scotland, which remains the property of the Church, and where annual meetings of the General Assembly of the Church of Scotland are held.
+This hall was used during the 1910 World Missionary Conference, and was the temporary home for the debating chamber of the Scottish Parliament from its establishment in 1999 until the completion of the new Scottish Parliament Building at Holyrood in 2004.